“The Hobo Code” Review

 The flashbacks themselves are framed as marijuana-induced memories that Don recollects while hanging out with Midge and her beatnik friends.
 The scenes fit seamlessly within the rest of the episode.
 More importantly, they help Don realize that a relationship between him and Midge will never be possible.

-After she rejects his offer of an impromptu weekend trip to Paris, a stoned Don takes pictures of her and her friends, and realizes that she’s in love with someone else.
-He gives her the $2,500 check, and leaves for good.
+After she rejects his offer of an impromptu weekend trip to Paris, a stoned Don takes pictures of her and her friends and realizes that she’s in love with someone else.
+He gives her the $2,500 check and leaves for good.

 When a still-stoned Don finally makes his way back home, he tells his young son, Bobby, to ask him anything he wants.
 Bobby’s question disappoints (“Why do lightning bugs light up?”), but Don’s answer more than makes up for it (“I don’t know, but I will never lie to you”) — the lingering memory of his own childhood still fresh in his mind.

 - Sal Romano’s homosexuality has been hinted at throughout the season thanks to dialogue laden with innuendo.
 Unfortunately for him, coming out of the closet was much harder to do back in 1960.
 He’s in so deep that he’s got a wife and kids.
+EDIT: a commenter has informed that Sal merely has a girlfriend who actually isn’t introduced until later in the season.
+For some reason, I thought he had a family already.

 - Midge and her beatnik friends listen to Miles Davis’ Sketches of Spain while they get high, in particular the opening “Concierto de Aranjuez.”
 For the next stoner session, might I suggest Mingus Ah Um?